-Amarante and Vila Real are two captivating cities in northern Portugal worth discovering.
+Vila Real and Amarante are two captivating cities in northern Portugal that are worth discovering.

 A tranquil town, Amarante has several churches and interesting landmarks to visit.
 The city is also well known for the production of Vinho Verde.

 Vila Real is a charming historic town founded in 1289.
-The city, Vila Royal, which means “Royal Town”, once housed more members of the royal family in the Middle Ages with the exception of Lisbon.
+In the Middle Ages, the city of Vila Royal – which means “Royal Town” – housed more members of the royal family than anywhere else in Portugal, with the exception of Lisbon.

-Getting to Amarente and Vila Real is easier with a rental car from Porto.
+Getting to Amarante and Vila Real is easier with a rental car from Porto.

-Enjoy free time on the tour to explore additional historical sites.
-Feast on the local food specialties as you relish the incredible wines from the region.
+You’ll stop in the wine region of Favaios for lunch where you’ll feast on the local food specialties as you relish the incredible wines from the region.

-After sailing through the Douro river, you will have free time to explore Pinhão and admire the famous Portuguese tiles at the train station.
+After sailing through the river, you will have free time to explore Pinhão and the famous Portuguese tiles at the train station.

 At the end of the day, return to Porto by train and on time for dinner.